sksk577/Hello-World---Hard/README.md

 ![matgo1](/matgocards.jpg)
 ```
 From upper left to bottom right, this cards have numbers : 1~12.
-* 11th card is called 'Ttong', and 12th card is called 'Be'.
+* Kinds of 11st card is called 'Ttong', and Kinds of 12nd card is called 'Be'.
 ```
 ![matgo2](/matgoicon.png)
 ```